 We recommend you only set the HazelcastInstance field while using setHazelcastInstance method and you not execute operations on the HazelcastInstance.
 The reason is that when HazelcastInstance is injected for a HazelcastInstanceAware implementation, it may not be up and running at the injection time.

-17.9.
+19.9.
 Untrusted Deserialization Protection

-Hazelcast offers a Java deserialization protection based on blacklisting and whitelisting the class/package names.
+Hazelcast offers a Java deserialization protection based on whitelisting and blacklisting the class/package names.
+These listings support prefixes.